Abnormal Uterine Bleeding (AUB)

 Girls who have had sex and miss a period need to see a doctor.
 Missed periods could be a sign of pregnancy as well as a sign of AUB.
 If you have heavy bleeding or bleeding between periods, it could be an infection or other problem.
 For example, an ectopic pregnancy (when a pregnancy implants someplace other than the uterus) can cause bleeding, and can be life-threatening.

 A doctor might do a physical exam and maybe a pelvic exam.
 Sometimes doctors order blood tests or ultrasound exams.
-Blood tests also can show if a girl has anemia (fewer red blood cells than normal).
+Blood tests also can show if a girl has anemia.

 Doctors treat AUB based on what's causing it.